nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Shows personal information, including appointment details if present, of the student that matches the specified matriculation number.

+:information_source: NOTE: The student and appointment list view will be reverted to the original view for commands executing after filter and find command.

 Format: `find MATRICULATION_NUMBER`

 * If the matriculation number does not exist in the records, a message will be shown to inform users that